Braunson/DIE/README.md

 # DIE IE!
 DIE!

 ## Rationale
-**Internet Explorer** has devoured lifetimes of developer [person-hours](https://en.wikipedia.org/wiki/Man-hour) and uglifies the World Wide Web.
+**Internet Explorer** has devoured lifetimes of developer [person-hours](https://en.wikipedia.org/wiki/Man-hour) and cripples the World Wide Web.

 It is time for humanity to move on.
 This tiny library can help.